 Apply for a visa

 Non-EU-citizens need a visa to Switzerland.
 You will need to submit the application form with other relevant documents to a diplomatic mission of Switzerland.
 We recommend confirming the full list of documents.
 Note that they all need to be either in English or in one of the official languages of Switzerland.
 A certified translator can help you with translations if that’s the case.
+Please note: each canton receives a different number of places for a visa.
+Since the quota is always different, you should always contact the embassy or the foreigners' registration office in the canton where you want to work before you apply.

 Get ready for travel